 Newcastle in my opinion needs to be more open to new comers.
 I wont give too much awat for free but thought through focus on who is has the easiest access to the city and what could make it more appealing.
 Comparing Newcastle to my Native Brisbane which has better parking oportunities which enables appealing access to high end activities.
 The lighting in inner city Newcastle is nothing like inner city Brisbane, Sydney, London, Newyork or Prague where I have lived lighting is essential for a night time economy.
 While high end shops for example Burberry or Versace add appeal to larger cities I am not sure if they would be interested in Newcastle.
 A simple question would we have the appeal of Hard Rock Newcastle for it to Materialise or Planet Hollywood.
-When I think of the Gold and Sunshine coast for example there is something missing here Most of this is either already happening or used to happen and got swept away at some point in the last decade.

-we have plenty of talent here in Newcastle - why are you not supporting local people in their innovative careers and business development?
+When I think of the Gold and Sunshine coast for example there is something missing here we have plenty of talent here in Newcastle - why are you not supporting local people in their innovative careers and business development?
 Whatever happened to growing local talent?
 If you are always employing talent from somewhere else, then there is no point in staying in Newcastle, is there? we become the talent attracted to somewhere else